ShaunCurtis/Blazr.VSA/Documents/Monads.md

 > A *Monad* is just a *Monoid* in the *Category* of *EndOfFunctors*.

-Mathmatically correct (or so I'm informed), but not for mere mortals.
+Mathmatically correct (or so I'm informed), but meaningless to mere mortals.

 Lets come at this from a different angle.